 Why would top marketers share the information that’s putting food on their table with the rest of the world to use and abuse?

-Maybe that’s why Solo Ads came from no-where.
+That’s why Solo Ads came from nowhere?

 Then the information got out or the results started to wane ineffectiveness.
-So they started teaching these ‘old-secrets’ for money.
+So they started teaching these ‘old secrets’ for money.

 That’s not to say they don’t work nowadays.